TROUBLESHOOTING CONTROL LOOP, How to do it?

 Statistics show that automation engineers spend about 70% on problem-solving in 4-20mA loops, 20% on commissioning incipient installations, and only 10% on process calibration.
 In this article, we will take a closer look at the problem-solving aspects optically.

-It should be noted that the basic diagnostics of the 4-20mA loop consist of the following steps:
+It should note that the basic diagnostics of the 4-20mA loop consist of the following steps:

 - Measurements – voltage and current;